 - At the time an employer becomes aware that PFL may be necessary (in paper or electronic form)

 The D.C.
-Department of Employment Services has recently made the official D.C.
-PFL Notice poster publicly available to employers.
-Employers are required to keep a physical version of the poster in a conspicuous place at each worksite by February 1, 2020.
-A translated version of the required notice will likely be made available on the OPFL’s resource page at a future date.
+Department of Employment Services (DOES) has recently made the official D.C.
+PFL Notice publicly available to employers.
+Employers are required to post a physical version of the notice in a conspicuous place at each worksite by February 1, 2020.
+A translated version of the required notice will likely be made available on the DOES resource page at a future date.

 What are the Penalties for Non-compliance with D.C.
 PFL Notice Requirements?